Do you know the origin of this celebration? If you don’t, watch this video and find out more about this topic!

 Profusely: given, produced, or existing in large amounts.

-Array: a large number, as of persons or objects.
+Array: a largenumber, as of persons or objects.

 Sinking: anxious.